trilobiet/oapenmemoclientweb/README.md

 ## Access to resources

 Application access is only available for authorized users.
 Users are authenticated via a login page.
+Accounts (username + password) can only be created and managed through the MEMO Manager application.

 Resources (exported files resulting from tasks being run) however, are available without authentication, but access to them can be restricted using an access key.
 Access restriction on a resource can be used to allow third party applications knowing the key to request the resource, without making the resource public.